-Whether we choose to hike, hunt, paddle, or take part in any other number of outdoor activities where we can enjoy the harmony of nature, either alone or with friends, emergencies can occur.
-While medical problems can be one possible reason, one of the most common is simply getting lost.
-Regardless of the specific reason, it can be a huge boost of relief, after first instinctively reaching for your mobile telephone and dialing 9-1-1, to hear, "County Dispatch, what is your emergency?" on the other end.
-However, it can be absolutely crushing to discover that you have no signal at all, or just as badly, having your telephone battery die half-way through the call.
+When you spend time in the Great Outdoors, whether it is hiking, fishing, hunting, boating, or in any other activity, the unexpected can occur.
+Someone in your group may suffer a medical emergency, or you might simply become lost.
+No matter the reason, you would likely feel a huge sense of relief, after first instinctively dialing 9-1-1 on your mobile telephone to hear, "County Dispatch, what is your emergency?" on the other end.
+But also consider how absolutely crushing it would be to discover that you have no signal at all, or just as badly, that your telephone battery died just seconds into the call.
 Unfortunately, both happen all too often in the wilderness.

 1. Being Found is Mostly Your Responsibility

-It is also important to keep in mind that despite common belief, rescuers won’t likely be relying on helicopters equipped with hi-tech detection gear to locate you, but even if they do, you would still likely remain the proverbial needle in the haystack.
-During one high profile incident off the coast of Florida three years ago, the Coast Guard conducted a massive search that covered the equivalent land mass of Pennsylvania and West Virginia combined looking for two people on the ocean surface.
-So if you consider yourself in such a situation, you'll better understand that having and using the right signaling device can immensely improve your odds of rescue.
+That’s because search-and-rescue teams usually don’t rely so much on helicopters equipped with hi-tech detection gear to locate you so much as they use “boots on the ground,” but even if they do, you would still likely remain the proverbial needle in the haystack.
+During one high profile search off the coast of Florida a few years ago, the Coast Guard conducted a massive search that covered the equivalent landmass of Pennsylvania and West Virginia combined looking for two lost boaters.
+So if you consider yourself in such a situation, you'll better understand that having and using the right signaling device can immensely improve your odds of being found.

 2. Don't Rely Too Much on Your Telephone